nhithutran/CoderAcademy/Term3/NhiThuTran_T3A1/README.md

 ### Q13
 ```
-// Use class keyword to declare an object from ES6.
-Initialize the properties of an instance and pass in 'brand' as the parameter
+/* Use class keyword to declare an object from ES6.
+Initialize the properties of
+an instance and pass in 'brand' as the parameter */
-class Car {
+**class Car {**
   constructor(brand) {
-    // Creat instance variable and assign value matching the paramater(brand)
+    //Create instance variable and assign value matching the paramater(brand)
     this.carname = brand;
   }

-  // declaring a method called present
+  //Declaring a method called present
   present() {
-    // Specify what to print - 'I have a {brand}'
+    //Specify what to print - 'I have a {brand}'
     return 'I have a ' + this.carname;
   }
 }